s4ros/gphoto2-rpi/README.md

 ## Setup
 The `gphoto2-rpi-monitor.sh` needs to be executed periodically on raspberry pi connected to the camera.
 It simply reads the output of `gphoto2` which is streamed from cron to `/tmp/aparat.log` file.

-To launch server you just simply executed
+To launch server you just simply execute
 ```sh
 python gphoto2-rpi-server.py
 ```